 - 1. Intentionally filing false or incorrect information on entry blanks shall be sufficient cause for suspension of owner and driver for one year from all racing as provided in the By-Laws of the Association.
 However, serial numbers are unnecessary in OPC and will not be cause for disqualification. - 2.
 When no registration cutoff time is stated on the Official Race Announcement, drivers must report to the Race Committee or its authorized representatives at least one hour before the scheduled start of the race for the purpose of checking and verification of the information required and furnished on the entry blank. - 3.
 The sponsor or Race Committee shall not limit the total number of entries for any event and must, if necessary, run qualification heats for any class in which more than the permissible number of entries are received. - 4.
-A driver must be a current single event or annual OPC member to race in any OPC event.
+A driver must be a current OPC Category member to compete in an OPC sanctioned race.
+A Single Event member cannot participate in any OPC Championship event. single event or annual OPC member to race in any OPC event.